pstumbaugh/PORTFOLIO-Web-Development-HTML5-CSS-Node.js-JavaScript-C-Cpp-Flutter-Dart-Rust-Assembly-Language/API/Winery API/README.md

 The API is modeled in this way:

 • A main user

-• Wineries
+• Wineries - Every call to this winery must be made by the user that owns the winery (the user that created it).
+If a wine (or wines) is associated with a specific winery, a “wines” section will show which wines belong to this winery.

-o Every call to this winery must be made by the user that owns the winery (the user that created it). o If a wine (or wines) is associated with a specific winery, a “wines” section will show which wines belong to this winery. • Wines o Every call to a wine must be made by the user that owns the wine (the user that created it). o Wines may be added or deleted from a winery.
+• Wines - Every call to a wine must be made by the user that owns the wine (the user that created it).
+Wines may be added or deleted from a winery.
 When a wine is part of a winery and a GET request is made to that wine, the API will return a “producer” section showing which winery owns the wine.

 • Each call to an entity that requires an owner authentication will have to be supplied a Bearer token with the owner’s id_token (Postman collection handles this in test suite).

-• This API does not have endpoints with user id’s. o Only JWT’s (which are saved from id_token to postman environment variables for testing) are needed.
+• Only JWT’s (which are saved from id_token to postman environment variables for testing) are needed.

 • Every non-user entity endpoint is protected (wines and wineries).